l0uisgrange/zap/doc/main.typ

 = Introduction

-CirCeTZ is initiated by Louis Grange in 2025, during his studies at the Federal Institute of Technology of Lausanne, Switzerland.
+Circuitor is initiated by Louis Grange in 2025, during his studies at the Federal Institute of Technology of Lausanne, Switzerland.

 = Getting started